YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TNTOOLARGE, Database file xxx has reached the transaction number limit (0xaaa).
 Renew database with MUPIP INTEG TN_RESET

-Run Time Information: This indicates that YottaDB/GT.M detected that the transaction numbers in the named database have reached the maximum number.
-There are 0xFFFFFFFF ([2**32 - 1] or 4,294,967,295 decimal) possible transaction numbers for V4 or 0xFFFFFFFFFFFFFFFF ([2**64 - 1] or 18,446,744,073,709,551,615 decimal) possible transaction numbers for V5 version databases.
+Run Time Information: This indicates that YottaDB detected that the transaction numbers in the named database have reached the maximum number.
 Note that the actual maximum TN is less than this theoretical limit.
 DSE DUMP FILEHEADER shows what the limit is.
 The actual limit reflects some overhead used, for example, during a TN_RESET operation.

 Action: Use MUPIP INTEG with the qualifier TN_RESET to reset the transaction numbers in the database.
-If the database is in the V4 format, consider converting it to the V5 format.
-The database cannot otherwise be used until the condition is removed by either a TN_RESET or, if a V4 database, changing the output mode to V5 with MUPIP SET VERSION.
+If the database is in a previous format, consider converting it to the most recent format.
+The database cannot otherwise be used until the condition is removed by either a TN_RESET or, if a previous version of the database, changing the output mode to the latest version with MUPIP SET VERSION.

 ----------------------
 TNWARN
 ----------------------

 TNWARN, Database file xxx has 0xaaa more transactions to go before reaching the transaction number limit (0xaaa).
-Renew database with MUPIP INTEG TN_RESET
+Renew database with MUPIP INTEG TN_RESET.

-Run Time Information: This indicates that YottaDB/GT.M detected that the transaction numbers in the named database are approaching the maximum number.
-There are 0xFFFFFFFF ([2**32 - 1] or 4,294,967,295 decimal) possible transaction numbers for V4 or 0xFFFFFFFFFFFFFFFF ([2**64 - 1] or 18,446,744,073,709,551,615 decimal) possible transaction numbers for V5 version databases.
+Run Time Information: This indicates that YottaDB detected that the transaction numbers in the named database are approaching the maximum number.
 This message is sent to the operator log periodically at decreasing intervals as the transaction number approaches the maximum.
 Note that the actual maximum TN is less than this theoretical limit.
 DSE DUMP FILEHEADER shows what the limit is.
 The actual limit reflects some overhead used,for example, during a TN_RESET operation.

 Action: Use MUPIP INTEG with the qualifier TN_RESET to reset the transaction numbers in the database.
-If the database is in the V4 format, consider converting it to the V5 format.
+If the database is in a previous format, consider converting it to the most recent format.

 ------------------
 TOOMANYCLIENTS
 ------------------

-TOOMANYCLIENTS, YottaDB/GT.M is serving the maximum number of clients.
+TOOMANYCLIENTS, YottaDB is serving the maximum number of clients.
 Try again later.

 Run Time Error: This indicates that the process failed in accessing a region served via GT.CM server, which currently cannot accept another connection.
 This is unlikely to happen unless many of the servers clients have abruptly disconnected and the server has been running for a long time.